NoiCoh/SocialNetworksProject/README.md

+## Algorithms and Applications in Social Networks
-Homework of the course Algorithms and Applications in Social Networks at Tel-Aviv university 2020.
+Homework of the course Algorithms and Applications in Social Networks at Tel-Aviv university 2020. <br />
 This homework including hands-on programming using Python and NetworkX lib